JiaqiLiZju/NvTK/README.md

 # NvTK

-Source code used for ```Systematic evaluation of deep learning predicting expression at single-cell level```
+Source code used for ```Systematic evaluation of deep learning for mapping sequence to single-cell data using NvTK```

 NvTK (NvwaToolKit), is a systemmatic and easy-using deep learning software in genomics.
 NvTK support modern deep learning achitectures in genomics, such as Residual Module, ResNet, Attention Module, CBAM, Transformer and so on.